 = ABOUT =

-Though deceptively simple, their musical arrangements and harmonies are lush, intricate, and often hypnotic in their elegance.
+Their musical arrangements and harmonies are lush, intricate, and often hypnotic in their elegance.
 Kenneth Pattengale, of the Grammy-nominated The Milk Carton Kids, describes Dan as, “…a monster guitar player.”
-And this is true, as Dan’s phrasing comes out in the cleverest and subtlest of ways.
-When all is said and done, Hollis Peach’s music is a powerhouse of subtle gestures and graceful storytelling.
+And this is true, as their phrasing artistically expresses in the cleverest and subtlest of ways.

 "...got some hints of Bert Jansch in there, a nice dose of Brit-inspired Folk...love that nylon"

 "Dan is a monster of a guitar player."

 "...an evocative prog-folk duo now based in Oregon that name-drops an obscure Rust Belt bakery from a long-ago drizzly Easter morning of your youth."